 Most patients will be returned to the ward following free flap surgery (ie DIEP, PAP, LAP flaps).
 Occasionally some patients are admitted to ICU following their surgery if their blood pressure has been labile during the procedure.
 In ICU, these patients are able to have their blood pressure monitored closely and treated in a timely and appropriate fashion.

 The following is the ward protocol for the care of Dr Teh’s patients following free flap surgery in uncomplicated cases and is intended for nursing staff.
-Some patients may find this useful in learning about their recovery in hospital.
+Some patients may find this useful in learning about their recovery whilst in hospital.

 Day 0: Return to ward